rimini-protokoll/the_walks/static/texts/medias/en_Eer0quuj.md

   Speakers
   *Lena Bondeson*
 ---
 When was the last time you went to the theatre?
-Heard people breath next to you and applauded others that walked on stage.
+Heard people breathe next to you and applauded others that walked on stage.
 Set off to find a nearby theatre.
 Take a piece of paper and a pen with you.
 Begin your walk as soon as you see the theatre.